 President, National Baseball Hall of Fame and Museum

-Jeff Idelson, who has spent 26 years in baseball, is President of the National Baseball Hall of Fame and Museum, located in Cooperstown, New York.
-He is in his 18th year with the Hall of Fame and fourth as president, having been named to the position on April 15, 2008.
+Jeff Idelson, who has spent 28 years in baseball, is President of the National Baseball Hall of Fame and Museum, located in Cooperstown, New York.
+He is in his 20th year with the Hall of Fame and sixth as president, having been named to the position on April 15, 2008.
 Idelson oversees the daily operation of the non-profit, educational institution, whose mission is to preserve history, honor excellence and connect generations.
-The organization first opened in 1939 and today employs nearly 100 full-time staff members, welcoming an average of 300,000 visitors annually and more than 15 million visitors since opening.
-The Museum's collections contain more than 45,000 three-dimensional artifacts and 130,000 baseball cards.
-The Library catalogs and preserves nearly three million documents including 500,000 historic photographs and 15,000 hours of original audio and video recordings.
+The organization first opened in 1939 and today employs nearly 90 full-time staff members, welcoming an average of 300,000 visitors annually and nearly 16 million visitors since opening.
+The Museum’s collections contain more than 40,000 three-dimensional artifacts and 135,000 baseball cards.
+The Library catalogs and preserves nearly three million documents including 250,000 historic photographs and 14,000 hours of original audio and video recordings.

-In addition to his work at the Hall of Fame, Idelson serves on the advisory council of Harlem (NY) branch of Reviving Baseball in the Inner City (RBI), on the Board of Directors of the Professional Baseball Scouts Foundation, and on the Board of Directors of the Otsego County chapter of the international program, Girls on the Run.
+In addition to his work at the Hall of Fame, Idelson serves on the advisory council of Harlem (NY) branch of Reviving Baseball in the Inner City (RBI), is on the Board of Directors of the Professional Baseball Scouts Foundation, is on the Board of Directors of the Otsego County chapter of the international program, Girls on the Run, and, a number of local boards.

 Idelson joined the National Baseball Hall of Fame and Museum on September 26, 1994, as director of public relations and promotions.
 In June 1999, he was promoted to vice president, communications and education, overseeing Hall of Fame elections and awards, internal and external communications, community relations, media relations, publications, public programs, promotions, advertising, artifact acquisition, visitor services, photography and the Museum’s Web site.
 He also oversaw the museum’s college internship program, education department which includes on-site school programs and point-to-point video conferences across the country, taught by area educators.